OMG - Jesus

 When talking “God” and “Truth” – I really do not care what you think.
 You should not care what I think.
 What matters is “what God thinks”.

-Lost I Came To Him Oh the wonder of that love of our fathomless Creator, to save me in spite of my self-centered soul.
+Oh the wonder of that love of our fathomless Creator, to save me in spite of my self-centered soul.
 Lost and rebellious, He chose me.
 Pursued and wooed, what mystery – grace.
 I said yes to Creator God.
 To know…

-Time as it really is Since Heaven is not regulated by time, the passage of time on earth is a separate event. *We will all step out of time together – into God’s presence, with no “time lag”,…The time it takes to go from earth to God's presence - is instant.
+Since Heaven is not regulated by time, the passage of time on earth is a separate event. *We will all step out of time together – into God’s presence, with no “time lag”,…The time it takes to go from earth to God's presence - is instant.
 There is no waiting around in the next dimension for earth time to finish, no midway point of gathering, no Purgatory.
 It will be an instantaneous experience for all mankind that ever lived.
 At the moment of death, our soul instantly leaves....

 No Tolerance for Error